WANGkevinCUHK/Prog_plus/README.md

 ## Backbone mode
 ## Prompting methods

--LightPrompt(All in one)
+- LightPrompt(All in one)
--HeavyPrompt(All in one)
+- HeavyPrompt(All in one)
--GPPTPrompt
--GPFPrompt
--GPF_plusPrompt
--GPrompt
+- GPPTPrompt
+- GPFPrompt
+- GPF_plusPrompt
+- GPrompt
+-
 ## Citation

 bibtex